Boundary Expansion: NOAA has published the Final Rule for boundary expansion.

-NOAA has completed the Final Environmental Impact Statement (FEIS) for the boundary expansion.
-The Environmental Protection Agency will publish a notice to that effect in the Federal Register on August 1, 2014.
-The FEIS will be available for public review for at least 30 days prior to publication of the Final Rule.
+Having recently published the Final Environmental Impact Statement (FEIS) for the boundary expansion, NOAA published the Final Rule for expansion on September 5, 2014.
+The FEIS was available for public review for 30 days prior to publication of the Final Rule.

 On June 14, 2013, NOAA’s Office of National Marine Sanctuaries published a Draft Environmental Impact Statement (DEIS) and a Proposed Rule to consider expansion of Thunder Bay National Marine Sanctuary in Lake Huron.
 On May 9, 2014, NOAA’s Office of National Marine Sanctuaries also published an Amended Proposed Rule to consider some changes to the original expansion proposal.

 NOAA and the State of Michigan have worked closely with the shipping industry to best understand their concerns and get the information necessary to address the ballasting issue.
 NOAA also worked closely with USCG and EPA to understand the intent of their respective regulations, and to develop solutions for moving forward collaboratively with the TBNMS expansion.